diasraphael/guide/CS/css.md

 ### Rule or ruleset

-![image info](../images/ruleset.png)

 The whole structure is called a ruleset.
 (The term ruleset is often referred to as just rule.)

+![image info](../images/ruleset.png)

+### style inherit

 Since <html> is the parent element of the whole page, all elements inside it inherit the same font-size and font-family.